2025 Endorsements | CFE PAC

 Amy Hossain ran for the Oklahoma State House in District 74.
 She earned 35% of the vote in the special election on June 10 to replace the Republican incumbent, Mark Vancuren, who resigned in January.
 As a mom, non-profit leader, and dedicated community advocate, Hossain is committed to making a positive impact in the lives of all Oklahomans.
 She is a Muslim.

 Erica Deuso won election for Mayor of Downingtown in Pennsylvania.
 She earned 64% of the vote in the general election.
-She had the endorsement of the current mayor, who chosen not to seek re-election.
+She had the endorsement of the current mayor, who chose not to seek re-election.
 She won the Democratic primary on May 20 with 62% of the vote.
 Ms. Deuso was raised Catholic and now identifies as an atheist.

 Daniel Miller ran for Mayor of Harrisburg in Pennsylvania.
 He finished second in a field of five candidates.
 Just 83 votes separated him from the winner.
 He is serving in his second term as the Harrisburg City Treasurer.
 He has also served as City Controller and Vice President of the Harrisburg City Council.
 The primary election was on May 20.
 Mr. Miller is an agnostic.